Aidar5/nattoeng/docs/source/book/05_basic_scripts/0_executable.rst

 Executable file
 ~~~~~~~~~~~~~~~~

-In order for a file to be executable and not have to write python every time before calling a file, you need to:
+In order for a file to be executable and not have to write "python" every time before calling a file, you need to:

 * make the file executable (for Linux)
-* •	the first line of the file should have ``#!/usr/bin/env python``
+* the first line of the file should have ``#!/usr/bin/env python``
   or ``#!/usr/bin/env python3`` depending on which version of Python is used by default

 Example of access_template_exec.py file: